How it works

 When you call to make a claim, we’ll talk you through exactly what we need.

-Life & Living Insurance is provided by Kiwi Insurance Limited and Kiwi Insurance Limited is solely responsible for any claims under the policy.
-Kiwibank Limited does not guarantee the obligations of or any products provided by Kiwi Insurance Limited.
-Kiwibank Limited may receive a commission on any policy it arranges.
+Life & Living Insurance is provided by Kiwi Insurance Limited.
+Kiwi Insurance Limited is the only organisation responsible for claims under the cover.
+If you arrange your insurance through Kiwibank, you need to know that Kiwibank Limited doesn’t guarantee the obligations of, or any products issued by, Kiwi Insurance Limited.
+Kiwibank Limited may receive a commission on any insurance it arranges.

 "We", "us" or "our" means Kiwi Insurance Limited.

-Important conditions and exclusions are set out in the Life & Living Insurance Cover Wording (PDF 193.2 kB)
+Important conditions and exclusions are set out in the Life & Living Insurance Cover wording (PDF 274.8 KB).

 To make changes to your policy or to make a claim, call us on 0800 222 491 between 8:30am and 5pm, Monday to Friday.

 Kiwi Insurance Limited has a financial strength rating of A-(Excellent) from A.M.Best Company.